OpenINF/.github/doc/architecture_decision_record/001-decision-to-use-monorepos.md

   - Monorepos can help improve the organization's overall governance by making it easier to define and enforce policies.

-Reasoning:
+### Reasoning

 After considering the forces, monorepos are our projects' best choice.
 Monorepos will allow us to share code and dependencies between projects, improve code quality, improve developer productivity, improve collaboration between teams, improve communication between teams, enhance the overall agility of the organization, improve the overall security of the organization, improve the overall compliance of the organization, and improve the overall governance of the organization.

-Next steps:
+### Next steps

 We will begin the process of migrating our projects to monorepos.
 We will keep the team up-to-date on our progress and ensure everyone is on board with the